hemant0hack/Hospital-Management-System/README.md

-<h1 align="center"> Hospital_Management_System</h1>
+<h1 align="center"> 🏥Hospital_Management_System</h1>

-## Overview
+## Overview 📋

 The Hospital Management System is designed to streamline the operations of a hospital.
-It helps in managing patient information, doctor appointments, medical records, billing, and other administrative tasks.
+It helps in managing patient, doctor, appointments informations, medical records, and other administrative tasks.

-## Features
+## Features ✨

 - Patient Registration and Management
 - Doctor and Staff Management
 - Appointment Scheduling
-- Medical Records Management
-- Billing and Invoicing
-- Inventory Management
 - Reporting and Analytics

 ## Installation